rmosolgo/rmosolgo.github.io/source/_posts/2018-06-14-trip-report-balkan-ruby-2018.markdown

 {% img /images/balkan_ruby_2018/overlook.png 500 %}

+(You can even see the Nevski cathedral if you look closely!)

 ## Closing Thoughts

 Balkan Ruby was a big hit on all fronts: great people, great city, great technical content.
 Especially as a dairy lover, I'll take the next chance I get to go back!
 And I loved making some new friends, who I hope to see at future Ruby events.